On the Complexity of Dynamic Mechanism Design: Introduction

 \section{Introduction}

-Imagine that a wireless company wants to sell you two phones, one now and one in three years.
-You know precisely how much the phone is worth to you now, but for three years hence you only have a prior.
-The company knows the joint distribution (for which your prior is the conditional).
-How should the company design the sale process to maximize revenue?

-If there was no phone in the future, this would be a simple application of Myerson's theorem \cite{My}: The company makes an offer easily calculated from your prior.
-But the second phone makes things much more complicated.
+Consider the problem of a revenue maximizing seller with two items for sale, one today and one tomorrow, to a single buyer.
+The buyer knows her value for today's item, but for tomorrow's item she only has a prior.
+The seller knows the joint distribution (for which the buyer's prior is the conditional).
+How should the seller behave in order to maximize expected revenue?
+If there was no item tomorrow, this would be a simple application of Myerson's theorem \cite{myerson1981optimal}: the seller makes an offer easily calculated from the buyer's prior.
+But, the second item makes things much more complicated.
 We have a {\em dynamic} mechanism design problem.

-Dynamic mechanisms are everywhere.
-We participate in the same mechanism again and again, and our experiences (during past participations or in between) influence our current behavior.
-The adword auction for ``car accident'' is very fundamentally a dynamic mechanism --- even though, to our knowledge, it has never been treated as one.
-When you think of it this way, most of mechanism design seems almost a cop out from the true, dynamic nature of the real problem.